+The first thing a new christian would ask is, does selah mean amen?
+It is an honest question that is begging for an answer.
 The word selah is found in only two books of the Bible.
 It is found in the psalms 71 times and it’s also found in the book of Habakkuk chapter 3, but only three times.
 I remember as a new Christian reading through Psalms and wondering what this word selah meant.
 The more I dug into it, the more powerful it has become.
 There is some controversy around the definition of the word selah, but let us examine this a little bit further.

 According to the original Hebrew definition of the Word selah means “to lift up, exalt”.
-Some scholars believe it was a musical notation that meant “silence” or “to pause”.
+Some scholars believe it was a musical notatiofn that meant “silence” or “to pause”.
 This would make sense since the book that has this word used the most is the book of Psalms, which is a collection of songs.
 Even going back to the Septuagint, which is the earliest Greek translation of the Old Testament, the word is defined as “intermission, a division”.
 So what does selah mean and why is it in the Bible?

 Here is a teaching by Apostle Johnny Ova titled “What does Selah Mean?”